 It’s important to note that purchasing a heat pump does come with a federal tax incentive that can allow you to receive up to $3,200 back from the purchase of your new system.
 You may find that some local municipalities and governments offer tax incentives for the purchase of these energy-efficient systems.
 Some high-efficiency furnaces are eligible for tax rebates as well, depending on the specific model that you purchase.

-MVP Air Conditioning, Heating, Plumbing & Electric provides reliable heating installation service to residents throughout the entire Kansas City, KS community.
-Our technicians will be more than happy to assist you with all your cooling, heating, electrical, and plumbing needs.
+MVP Air Conditioning, Heating, Plumbing & Electric provides reliable heating installation service to residents throughout the entire Kansas City community.
+Our HVAC technicians will be more than happy to assist you with all your cooling, heating, electrical, and plumbing needs.
 This includes, routine maintenance, new equipment installation, drain cleaning, excavation, generator service, EV charging stations, and much more.
 Simply contact us today for further assistance and to schedule an appointment for your furnace.